muniri92/campfire-coffee/camp/README.md

 Put all the necessary information of the home page and data page for now.
 I created a new HTML file , 'analysis.HTML', to create a relative link.
 Basic CSS on the homepage.

+Jan 13, 2016

+Created a home site (font-end) website for Campfire Coffee.
+Used all the images and the slogan given to us.
+Put the location and an address and phone number (both fake) for the locations.
+Created an 'about us' section and a schedule of when they are open.
+Put the shop and sustainability  pages on the navigation bar (in plain site).
+Back-end page generates two table the JS is pretty efficient.
+I'm sure I could make the table into prototypes if I had more time.
+Maybe tomorrow.

+Munir Ibrahim